hugolgst/pine-database/README.md

-# PineDatabase
-PineDatabase is an intelligent MySQL database library.

-# How to use?
+# How to use pine-database ?
 Firstly you need to get the Table object:
 ``` java
 Database database = new Database("The database host adress", "The database name", "The user", "The password");